Fritz Klatt

 Fritz Klatt (22 May 1888 – 26 July 1945) was a German educational reformer and writer.

 Life

-Fritz Klatt was born on 22 May 1888 in Berlin, son of a Sanskrit researcher.
+Fritz Klatt was born on 22 May 1888 in Berlin, to Johannes Klatt, an Indologist.
 He studied history, pedagogy and philosophy in Berlin.

 In the 1920s Klatt was one of the leaders of the German Youth Movement, especially involved in adult education and active leisure.
 In 1921 he founded a school in Prerow on the Darß peninsula in Pomerania, which the Nazis closed in 1933.

 He thought traditional education overemphasized acquiring knowledge through repetition and obedience.

 He advocated "creative education" that would bring out what is already in the man to encourage their individual development.

 He attached great importance to community work and leisure activities to reduce stress and regenerate the creative forces.

-This included physical activities such as gym, sports and dance.
+This included physical activities such as gymnastics, sports and dance.